WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Credit Cards

-Easy to find ATMs and hotels accept them.
+It’s easy to find ATMs and hotels accept them.
 In Vietnam, cash is still the best!

 Medication